Gov. Ihedioha extends tenure of LGA interim management teams

 Gov. Emeka Ihedioha of Imo has approved the extension by six months of the tenure of the Interim Management Committees of the 27 Local Government Areas of the state.

-The approval was contained in a statement issued by the governor’s Special Adviser on media, Steve Osuji, and made available to newsmen in Owerri on Tuesday.
+The approval is contained in a statement issued by the governor’s Special Adviser on media, Steve Osuji, and made available to newsmen in Owerri on Tuesday.

 According to the statement, Ihedioha acted in pursuant to the instrument of suspension of the local government authority in Imo State.